cages/las-util-php/README.md

 DESCRIPTION
 -----------
-Caution: This is beta software!
+Caution: This is beta software with limited functionality.

 LAS (Log Ascii Standard) web utilities in non-framework PHP